 Muzzle

-Using a muzzle for a vet visit reduces stress.
-It is important to teach your dog at home how to wear a muzzle and practice using it at different times.
-When they see the muzzle, they know that cheese is coming too.
+Using a muzzle during a vet visit reduces stress.
+It is important to teach your dog at home how to wear a muzzle and practice using it.
+When they see the muzzle, they know that cheese is coming.
 Using your own muzzle is way better than using the temporary muzzle provided by the vet.
 A muzzle gives everyone a peace of mind.

 A muzzle is a great tool to know how to use in case of an emergency.
 If your dog is hurt and in pain, they may react and possibly even bite you.
-If you have trained your dog with a muzzle, this will not add to his/her trauma and keep everyone safe.
+However, if you have trained your dog with a muzzle, it will not add to the trauma and keep everyone safe.

 Other Harnesses